quartznet/quartznet/docs/documentation/faq.md

 * Timers have no persistence mechanism.
 * Timers have inflexible scheduling (only able to set start-time & repeat interval, nothing based on dates, time of day, etc.
 * Timers don't utilize a thread-pool (one thread per timer)
-* Timers have no real management schemes - you'd have to write your own mechanism for being able to remember, organize and retreive your tasks by name, etc.
+* Timers have no real management schemes - you'd have to write your own mechanism for being able to remember, organize and retrieve your tasks by name, etc.

 ...of course to some simple applications these features may not be important, in which case it may then be the right decision not to use Quartz.NET.